One little scoop of this butter with creole seasoning and herbs will elevate your steak from great to completely amazing!

-Steak butter with creole seasoning and herbs takes just a few minutes to make and can be made a day or two ahead.
-In fact, it may be even better after the flavors have had time to “get friendly” in the butter.
+This butter for steak with Creole seasonings and herbs takes just a few minutes to make and can be made a day or two ahead.
+In fact, it may be even better after the flavors have had time to "get friendly" in the butter.

 To learn more about southern foods - the flavors, origins and recipes be sure to read this.